-Join Joe Dolson for an in-depth discussion in this video What is web accessibility?, part of Accessibility for WordPress.
+Join Joe Dolson for an in-depth discussion in this video What is web accessibility?, part of WordPress: Accessibility.

 - The first step in creating an accessible site with WordPress is an understanding of web accessibility.
 What is web accessibility?
 How do we talk about accessibility problems?
 How is it different from usability?
 Web accessibility is the art of building a website that's useable by people with disabilities.
 People with disabilities are a diverse group, encompassing a wide gamut of experiences.
 Blindness, multiple sclerosis, total paralysis, or color blindness are examples of different experiences that web accessibility techniques try to solve.

 Solving web accessibility problems requires a mix of tests for objective and subjective issues.
 On the objective side, we find issues like missing alternative text for images.
 Missing alternative text prevents users with disabilities from understanding the content of that image.
 On the subjective side, we have to look at the specific text used for that alternative.
 Is the text alternative chosen appropriate?
 In many cases, an objective accessibility issue is automatically detectable.

 You can write code that will find this issue.
 A subjective issue is fuzzier.
 Automated testing may be able to see that you have a problem but won't know for sure and can only suggest a possible solution.
 As a result, working with web accessibility will always require a mix of automated testing for efficiency and hands-on testing to make sure all your issues are covered.
 Web accessibility issues can also be separated into issues that block users from content and issues that damage the usability of the site for people with disabilities.